dattran-itrvn/ECG-Anomaly-Detection/README.md

 ## Overview

 In this project, I will explore the fascinating field of electrocardiogram (ECG) signal processing and classification, leveraging the power of a Convolutional Neural Network (CNN) Autoencoder.
 My selected dataset for this endeavor is the PTB Diagnostic ECG Database, a carefully curated collection of ECG signals designed specifically for diagnostic purposes.
 My main goal is to build a tiny Autoencoder model tailored to the task of detecting abnormal electrocardiogram (ECG) signals at the Edge using MAX78000.

+The following sections will present the abnormal detection system for the edge devices.
+The designed model is trained, deployed, and verified on MAX78000 EVkit.

 ## Dataset Information
 The PTB Diagnostic ECG Database is a collection of 14,552 ECG recordings sourced from Physionet's PTB Diagnostic Database.
 These ECG signals are categorized into two classes: normal heartbeats and those affected by cardiac abnormalities.
 The dataset is sampled at 125Hz, providing high-resolution data for in-depth analysis.